 Arlene M. Yocum

-Managing Executive of Client Sales and Service and Executive Vice President, PNC Asset Management
+Managing Executive of Client Sales and Service and Executive Vice President, PNC Asset Management, retired

-Arlene M. Yocum is an Executive Vice President and Managing Executive for Sales and Service for the PNC Asset Management Group.
-She is responsible for the delivery of fully integrated wealth management solutions including fiduciary, estate, trust, financial planning, investment management and private banking services to individuals and their families, as well as fiduciary and investment management services to institutional and ultra high net worth clients throughout the Asset Management Group.
-Since joining PNC in 1990, Ms. Yocum has served as Managing Executive of PNC Institutional Investment Group, Manager of PNC's Private Banking Group (Philadelphia / Southern New Jersey), Manager of PNC's Corporate Trust Division and Senior Legal Counsel for the Investment Management and Trust Division.
+Arlene M. Yocum retired as Executive Vice President and Managing Executive for Sales and Service for the PNC Asset Management Group in January, 2017.
+In that role she was responsible for the delivery of fully integrated wealth management solutions including fiduciary, estate, trust, financial planning, investment management and private banking services to individuals and their families, as well as fiduciary and investment management services to institutional and ultra high net worth clients throughout the Asset Management Group.
+Ms. Yocum joined PNC in 1990 where she served as Managing Executive of PNC Institutional Investment Group, Manager of PNC's Private Banking Group (Philadelphia / Southern New Jersey), Manager of PNC's Corporate Trust Division and Senior Legal Counsel for the Investment Management and Trust Division.

 Richard S. Downs